 To appraise a vehicle, please select a model below:

-For nearly 20 years, the Mitsubishi Eclipse has been one of America's more popular sport coupes.
+For more than 20 years, the Mitsubishi Eclipse was one of America's more popular sport coupes.
 Reasons for its success include sleek styling, powerful engines, a decent amount of comfort and affordability.
 As these traits also describe traditional domestic rear-drive sport coupes, the Mitsubishi Eclipse has been called the Japanese version of a pony car.
-And like those seeming influences, the Eclipse is known more for its straight-line performance than outright cornering prowess.
-The Eclipse has also always been designed solely for the U.S. market and is a rarity in other parts of the world.
+And like those seeming influences, the Eclipse was known more for its straight-line performance than outright cornering prowess.
+The Eclipse was always designed solely for the U.S. market and is a rarity in other parts of the world.

-In total, there have been four generations of the Eclipse.
-Measured in terms of all-around performance and design, the latest one is certainly no slouch.
+In total, there were four generations of the Eclipse.
+Measured in terms of all-around performance and design, the latest one was certainly no slouch.
 But an earlier Eclipse, assuming it has been cared for properly, would make an affordable and enjoyable purchase for the budding sport coupe enthusiast.

-Many consumers shopping for a used Mitsubishi Eclipse will likely encounter the previous, third-generation model, which was sold from 2000-'05.
-It has a hatchback body style, front-wheel drive and four-cylinder or V6 power.
-It's smaller and less refined than the generation that succeeded it.
+Sold from 2000 to 2005, the third-generation Eclipse had a hatchback body style, front-wheel drive and four-cylinder or V6 power.
+It's smaller and less refined than the fourth-generation car.
 The RS and GS trims of this generation were powered by a 2.4-liter four-cylinder good for 154 hp.
 The GT had a smooth-revving 205-hp 3.0-liter V6.
 All could be had with either a five-speed manual transmission or four-speed automatic.

 With any of these early models, poor resale values translate into very attractive purchase prices.
-But reliability has never been a strong point for the Eclipse, and finding a well-maintained one (especially a turbocharged model) that hasn't been modified and/or abused is imperative for the smart shopper.
+But reliability has never been a strong point for the Eclipse, and finding a well-maintained one (especially a turbocharged model) that hasn't been modified and/or abused is going to be a very rare event.

 For more on past Mitsubishi Eclipse models, view our Mitsubishi Eclipse history page.